htcondor/htcondor/docs/version-history/development-release-series-89.rst

    support, allowing it to transfer many files in a single invocation of the plugin. :ticket:`6499`
    :ticket:`6859`
--  The performance of HTCondor’s File Transfer mechanism has improved when sending multiple files, especially in wide-area network settings. :ticket:`6884`
+-  The performance of HTCondor's File Transfer mechanism has improved when sending multiple files, especially in wide-area network settings. :ticket:`6884`
 -  Added support for passing HTTPS authentication credentials to file